danbev/learning-ai/notes/llm-chain.md

     at src/executor.rs:55
 55	        let (sender, output) = Output::new_stream();
 ```
-This section will not step through this code function..

 The first thing that happens is that a new OutputStream is created.
-Stepping into `new_stream` we can see the following
+Stepping into `new_stream` we can see the following:
 ```console
 (gdb) l
 47	    /// Creates a new `Stream` output along with a sender to produce data.